jpmcelderry/ADALINE-Logistic-Regression/README.txt

+# ADALINE/Logistic Regression

+An implementation of ADALINE and Logistic Regression for linear classification and regression

 Assignment written in Eclipse for Java, Version: 2019-12

 The program for Intro to Machine Learning Programming Assignment 4 can be run as follows: